Accelerated MS in Psychological Sciences

 Application Requirements

-Current UConn undergraduates may apply to the program in their junior year.
+Current UConn undergraduates should meet with their Psychological Sciences Faculty mentor to discuss this option at the beginning of their junior year, and apply to the program in their senior year.
 Prospective applicants should already have experience conducting research with a psychological sciences faculty member.
 To apply, students must submit with their application a letter of support from a sponsoring faculty member who is willing to serve as the student’s major advisor throughout the program.

 Once they have discussed their intent to apply with their sponsoring faculty member, prospective applicants must apply for admission to the program using the Graduate School's online application system.
 Applicants are required to submit the following materials: